 Custom Domains

-Every web service and static site on Render automatically gets a free onrender.com
+Every web service and static site on Render automatically gets a free onrender.com address which does not change.

 But you can also bring your own domains to Render easily.
-We handle SSL certificate creation and renewal, as well as automatic HTTP to HTTPS redirects for all your custom domains, including wildcard domains.
+We handle TLS certificate creation and renewal, as well as automatic HTTP to HTTPS redirects for all your custom domains, including wildcard domains.
 Let’s learn how to set up your domains on Render!

 Adding a Custom Domain